privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 to lookup keys available in buyers' bids (such as `ad_render_urls` or `ad_component_render_urls`).

-_Note: The Seller Key/Value system may be BYOS Key/Value Service or Trusted Key/Value Service depending on the timeline._
+_Note: The Seller Key/Value system may be BYOS Key/Value Service or trusted Key/Value Service depending on the timeline._

 #### Demand-side platform (DSP) system